kahypar/mt-kahypar/README.md

 - `--show-detailed-timings=true`: Shows detailed subtimings of each phase of the algorithm at the end of partitioning
 - `--enable-progress-bar=true`: Shows a progess bar during the coarsening and refinement phase

-Mt-KaHyPar uses 32-bit node and hyperedge IDs.
-If you want to partition hypergraphs with more than 4.294.967.295 nodes or hyperedges, add option `-DKAHYPAR_USE_64_BIT_IDS=ON` to the `cmake` build command.

 Performance
 -----------

-We have summarized our experimental results on an [external webpage][ExperimentalResults].
+We have summarized our experimental results on an [external webpage][ExperimentalResults] (currently not up-to-date).
 The resource provides a detailed overview of Mt-KaHyPar's performance compared to other prominent state-of-the-art systems in terms of running time and quality.